Conciliation

 Once your application is accepted, we'll ask you and others involved in the dispute to provide more information.
 This will be exchanged between those involved in dispute, except your employer.

 There are several potential outcomes of conciliation, depending on the dispute and the people involved.
-If you haven’t been able to reach a resolution at a conference, you may be able to go to arbitration or Court.
+If you haven’t been able to reach a resolution, you may be able to go to arbitration or Court.

 What are the potential outcomes?